Summarize this article using AI

 - Learning capacity to comprehend business procedures.

 This is where the difference between a customer facing engineer and software engineer lies.
+A complete breakdown of Forward Deployed Engineer skills covers each of these competencies in detail.

 Systems are optimised by software engineers.